pjmateus/hgpt_model/README.md

 P, T, Tm, ZHD = hgpt(dt, x0, y0, z0, 'orth')
 ```
 Locate the function hgpt.py and the binary grid files (or set the coeffiles variable in hgpt.py file) and run this code.
+Requirements:

+You need Python 3.2 or later and julian 0.14.
+You can install julian like this:

+$ pip install julian

 **If you have any questions do not hesitate to contact me by email pjmateus@fc.ul.pt**

 Mateus P.; Catalão J.; V. B. Mendes; G. Nico; An ERA5-based hourly global pressure and temperature (HGPT) model. (submitted to Remote Sensing).